Samsung Wallet: Ecosystem

 Samsung Wallet has a passes feature, which exists in a larger ecosystem.
 Passes are presented in the Menu tab of the app, or can be added to the Quick Access tab.
 Developers must first be granted access as a Samsung Wallet Partner to the Samsung Wallet Cards API before they can author such items.

 An interaction (or transaction) between a pass and a system is facilitated by a 1D or 2D code, although it requires the customer to initiate the activity.
 Passes can also contain nothing but plain text or an image.

 As of June 2022, Samsung Wallet supports memberships (loyalty cards), gift cards, health passes, and boarding passes.
 Memberships specifically also allow for users to create their own custom pass.

 In August 2023, Samsung Wallet came to Wear OS for the first time with the launch of the Galaxy Watch6 with partial functionality of the Android app.
 Tickets, loyalty cards, gift cards, health passes, and boarding passes were supported at launch.
 Campus IDs began to be supported in September.

+In July 2026, Samsung Wallet began to support third-party NFC-based passes, starting with memberships for Anytime Fitness locations.

 In India, Samsung and One97 Communications, the company behind Paytm, have teamed up to provide users of Galaxy smartphones the ability to book movie, event, bus, and aircraft tickets through Samsung Wallet by using the 'Add to Samsung Wallet' feature.